keithsavoie/root-style/README.md

 # root-style
-CSS typography style guide to help configure initial css styles when referencing external libraries
+CSS typography style reference to help configure initial css styles when referencing external libraries

 # What i'm trying to accomplish:
 Whenever I start a web project that includes 3rd party libraries containing their own css files, I wanted a guide/file formatted with classless HTML root tags used in common scenarios.